 What it looks like

-APOMINE Intermittent is a clear, colourless solution that comes in 3 mL glass cartridges, in packs of 5.
+APOMINE Intermittent is supplied as a clear, colourless to slightly yellow, sterile solution that comes in 3 mL glass cartridges, in packs of 5.

 APOMINE Intermittent contains:

 •water for injections